theloser7455/PatThePeppino-Decomp/README.md

 # Pat The Peppino Decomp
-- A decompile of "Pat The Peppino".
+- Basically a decompile of Pat The Peppino.

 > [!NOTE]
 > [Link to the original game](https://scrufftuna.itch.io/pat-the-peppino)<br/>